Hives/makers-notes/week-1/README.md

 Alice led a debugging workshop.
 I took notes, including a detailed explanation of using a methodical debugging practice to isolate and fix a bug: [debugging workshop notes](debugging-workshop.md)

 To do:
-- There were three more bugs in the exercise... fix them using the method outlined
+- There were three more bugs in the exercise... fix them using the method outlined.
+Here's the exercise: <https://github.com/Hives/skills-workshops/tree/master/week-1/debugging_1>
+- It's on Diode too: <https://diode.makersacademy.com/students/Hives/projects/4531>

 ### Basic OOP